cschlick/greasewood/README.md

 slot** — config `/etc/greasewood2.toml`, data `/var/lib/greasewood2`, interface
 `gw-<name>`, UDP `51910` (then +10 each).
-The mesh's **name domain rides in the token** (declared once at `gw create <name>` → `<name>.internal`), so every member of a mesh — including multi-mesh hosts — mounts it under the SAME suffix, and TLS names agree fleet-wide with no flags.
+The mesh's **name domain rides in the token** (declared once at `gw create <name>` → `<name>.internal`), so every member of a mesh, including multi-mesh hosts, mounts it under the SAME suffix, and TLS names agree fleet-wide with no flags.

-**Domain collisions are a hard no**: a node cannot bridge two meshes with the same domain — no local aliasing exists (a per-host alias would diverge from the names in the mesh's TLS certs, a debugging trap; and rewriting is off the table since names are CA-attested).
+**Domain collisions**: a node cannot bridge two meshes with the same domain — no local aliasing exists (a per-host alias would diverge from the names in the mesh's TLS certs, a debugging trap; and rewriting is off the table since names are CA-attested).
 The join refuses *before* the door dance (the token is not consumed) and tells you the fix: rename one mesh on its anchor.
-Requiring a mesh name at create makes this a genuine coincidence rather than the default-default certainty it used to be.
+Requiring a mesh name at create (becomes subdomain) should makes this a rare coincidence.

 Every derived value is still overridable — pass any of the explicit knobs and the auto-slotting steps aside entirely: